Non-Hermitian exceptional Landau quantization in electric circuits

 Several observations can be made based on the predictions for impedance and voltage scans in Fig.~\ref{Fig:detection}.
 First, in order to have a significant voltage response, large density of states within a small range of admittance eigenvalue $j$ is required.
 Compared to topological boundary zero modes \cite{Lee2018}, this is naturally achieved in the presence of pMF by the flat nH LLs, which can be set in resonance by controlling $d_0$.
-An example of this enhancement is given in the top row of Fig.~\ref{Fig:detection}.
-Second, a unique sublattice polarization of the lowest LL (LL$_0$) wavefunction and the general wavefunction form $\psi_n=(\alpha\phi_{n},\beta\phi_{n-1})^T$ hold for the nH exceptional relativistic LLs.
-Controlling $d_0,s_0,s$, sublattice-resolved responses gain us access to extra information.
+An example of this enhancement is given in Fig.~\ref{Fig:detection}abcd.
+Second, a unique sublattice polarization of the lowest LL (LL$_0$) and the general wavefunction form $\psi_n=(\alpha\phi_{n},\beta\phi_{n-1})^T$ hold for the exceptional LLs.
+Controlling $d_0,s_0,s$, sublattice-resolved responses provide access to this.
 The armchair-like case has every nH LL doubly degenerate in a pMF while the zigzag-like case mixes the nH LL$_0$s with the edge states.
-We thus use both to highlight below different features.
+Below we use both to highlight different features.

 \textit{Edge state from nH energy-reflection symmetry} -- Consider the EP circuit in resonance at $d_0=E_{\mathrm{LL}_{0\pm}}=\pm\Delta$, i.e., the positive/negative LL$_{0\pm}$ in Fig~\ref{Fig:bands}b.
-One thus has dichotomous choices in $d_0,s_0,s$ and $x_0=0,L_x/2$ as aforesaid since $x_0=L_x$ (not shown) is similar to $x_0=0$.
+One thus has dichotomous choices in $d_0,s_0,s$ and $x_0=0,L_x/2$.
 Fig.~\ref{Fig:detection}ac and \ref{Fig:detection}bd illustrate the \textit{only} two enhanced cases respectively of bulk and edge nature as seen from the pronounced signal distribution contrast.
 All others are largely suppressed or vanishing.
 The edge state LL$_{0-}$ localized around $x_0=0,L_x$, surprisingly, cannot be captured in a low-energy nH $2$-flavour $2$D massive Dirac theory under pMF, which solely leads to two degenerate $\mathrm{LL}_{0+}$ states.
-It is actually the consequence of a strong lattice nH energy-reflection symmetry for any Hermitian or nH bipartite hoppings which is beyond the usually pertinent chiral or particle-hole symmetry \cite{SM}.
+Analysed in SM, it is actually the consequence of a strong lattice nH energy-reflection symmetry for \textit{any} Hermitian or nH bipartite hoppings which is beyond the usually pertinent chiral or particle-hole symmetry.
 These confirm the nH sublattice polarization from an intricate interplay between the pMF, Dirac mass, armchair-like bands, and the nH symmetry that dictates pairs of opposite and however complex or real bands.